KahlerYasla/Golf-Box/README.md

 # Unity Ball Game Project

+Firstly I want to note that that is one of my first projects.
+There is no managers, a clean coding mentality and project file structuring :D
 This repository contains a simple ball game project built with Unity.
 The game involves controlling a ball using a stick to navigate through different stages.
 The project consists of several scripts and game objects to handle various functionalities.

 ## How to Play